 - Ongoing monitoring of the pandemic situation worldwide and its impact on our community

-Students will need to turn in the 3 items below on their first day back on campus.
+All new WYIS students will need to turn in the 3 items below before their first day on campus.

-The health pass is a form where you'll track your child's temperature for 14 days prior to entering campus.
-Download a copy of our Health Pass (temperature tracking form) HERE.
+- HEALTH PASS - The Health Pass is a form where you'll track your child's temperature for 14 days prior to entering campus.

 HEALTH PROTOCOL IN CASE OF FEVER

 Following are important updates to our health guidelines as of September 28, 2020.

 - For students who develop fever at home, it is not mandatory to get a negative nucleic acid test for Covid-19 before coming back to school.
 However, students are required to consult a doctor and get a medical certificate showing they are in good health before they can return to school.
 If their doctor suspects respiratory infection and requires them to get a test for Covid-19, they will have to bring those test results to school with them.